seth-beaty/catsAndDogsAI/README.md

 At this point, you will just need to copy the ```localhost``` address above, copy it into a btrowser, and you should get a visualization of the results of however many models you ran.

-I got this wimple project from the following:
+I got this simple project from the following:

 https://www.youtube.com/watch?v=FLf5qmSOkwU&list=PLUc_7x68VCSN_WNoeAnfydLL22sYyobgW